 Making a Claim

-- Obtain and Complete the Paperwork – Ask your employer for the paperwork it required to make a Workers’ Compensation claim.
+- Obtain and complete the paperwork: Ask your employer for the paperwork is required to make a Workers’ Compensation claim.
 You must complete it promptly and forward it to the appropriate organization for processing.
 How can you be sure that your company is providing you with the proper paperwork?
 In most cases, you cannot know for certain whether the paperwork is current, correct or contains all of the needed information required by law for you to file a claim.

-At the law office of J. Franklin Burns, our attorneys can help you file your Workers’ Comp claim in a manner that will minimize the risk of a claim denial.
+At the law office of J. Franklin Burns, P.C., our attorneys can help you file your workers’ comp claim in a manner that will minimize the risk of a claim denial.
 If your claim is accepted, your weekly payments will begin within 21 days.
 If your claim is denied, we can help you appeal the decision.
-Please be aware that the appeal process may take a long time, longer than you have to get proper medical attention or to receive the much needed income benefits while you are unable to work.
+Please be aware that the appeal process may take a long time, longer than you have to get proper medical attention or to receive the much-needed income benefits while you are unable to work.
 This is one of the many reasons why having one of our lawyers on your side right from the start is so important.

 To learn more about making a Workman’s Comp claim, please contact our law firm today for a free initial consultation.
 With an office conveniently located in Atlanta, Georgia, our workers’ compensation attorneys represent clients statewide.
 Please do not hesitate to call us at 404-303-7770 or email us.
 We understand that you have many questions that need answers.
 If you are unable to visit us in our office, we are happy to travel to meet you in your home or a place that is convenient to you.